Artist

 Editorial context

-• Someone Like You and Hello remain the clearest catalog anchors for the page.
+• Someone Like You and Hello are the main tracked-song anchors for this estimate.

 • Pop / Soul catalog streaming supports recurring long-tail demand.